paulamatdesign/uxscores/descriptions/ueqs.md

 Laugwitz, B., Schrepp, M. & Held, T. (2008).
 Construction and evaluation of a user experience questionnaire.
 In: Holzinger, A. (Ed.): USAB 2008, LNCS 5298, 63-76. [https://www.researchgate.net/publication/221217803_Construction_and_Evaluation_of_a_User_Experience_Questionnaire](https://www.researchgate.net/publication/221217803_Construction_and_Evaluation_of_a_User_Experience_Questionnaire)

+## Permissions From Original Authors

+- UEQ-S: Permission granted by Martin Schrepp by email (December 2, 2025).

 ## Items

 7 points Likert scales.
 Items represents 2 dimensions.